Published Research · FPGA · Edge AI · Drone Swarms

 Automated advanced data analysis and stakeholder communication for large-scale construction projects.
 Developed systems to streamline project workflows and improve decision-making processes for engineering teams.

 I am currently the Lead Developer at The Lens Link, a company revolutionizing the eyewear industry.
-Aside from full-stack development, I leverage my expertise with FPGA boards and hardware acceleration to conduct part-time research within the Department of Computer Engineering at the University of Florida.
+Alongside full-stack development, I use FPGA boards and hardware acceleration to conduct part-time research in the Department of Computer Engineering at the University of Florida.
+Previously, I was a SWE at CANAC, a Brazilian agrotech startup using data and AI to modernize Brazil's sugarcane industry.

 Specialized coursework in FPGA design, embedded systems, computer vision, and machine learning.
 Active in research and entrepreneurship programs with hands-on experience in hardware acceleration and deep processing unit development.